YetAnotherNerd/whatlastgenre/README.md

 that got split up, this enables you to decide whether to keep, prefer or ban the base tag.
 For example, lets say we have 'Alternative Rock' with a score of
-10. It will end up as Alternative with score 10, Rock with score 10, and Alternative Rock with score 10 * SCORE_SPLIT.
+10. It will end up as Alternative with score 10, Rock with score 10, and Alternative Rock with score 10 * <splitscore>.
-So if you dont want to keep Alternative Rock, just set SCORE_SPLIT = 0.
+So if you don't want to keep Alternative Rock, just set it to 0.

 #### Artist score multiplier
 There is an extra multiplier for tags gathered by searching for artists to